nurulhuda045/my_twitter_bot/README.md

 # my_twitter_bot
- This is the sample code to reply on tweets
+ This is the sample code to reply on tweets\n
  Using tweepy open source library